dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

+<<<<<<< HEAD

+my letters was inspired by paper cutting and geometric shapes, and its consist of two triangles that overlapped a rectangle.
-The three parameters per letter:
+The twelve parameters per letter:
   *
   * `gx` : x offset of the first triangle relative to the first point
   * `gy` : y offset of the first triangle relative to the first point